jluna0413/CultivAREmergent/docs/Wiki/User_Docs.md

    - Name: A name for your plant.
    - Description: Optional description.
    - Status: The current growth stage (Seedling, Vegetative, Flowering, etc.).
-   - Strain: The cannabis strain.
+   - Cultivar: The cannabis cultivar.
    - Zone: The growing zone.
    - Is Clone: Check if the plant is a clone.
    - Parent: If it's a clone, select the parent plant.